pyright: Python Static Type Checker by Microsoft

 pyright is a static type checker and language server for Python, built and maintained by Microsoft.
-It analyzes type annotations to detect bugs before runtime and provides editor features like autocompletion, hover information, and go-to-definition.
+It reads type annotations, infers types for code that has none, and reports mismatches before the code runs.

 When to use pyright

-pyright is a strong choice for teams that want real-time type feedback in their editor, especially in VS Code through the Pylance extension.
-Its aggressive type inference catches bugs in unannotated code that mypy would skip by default.
+pyright is a strong choice for teams that want real-time type feedback in the editor, especially in VS Code through Pylance.
+Its aggressive type inference catches bugs in unannotated code that mypy skips by default.

-Teams already using mypy as a CLI type checker have no urgent reason to switch. pyright and mypy can coexist: use Pylance in the editor for instant feedback and mypy in CI for type checking.
-For a detailed comparison, see How do mypy, pyright, and ty compare?.
+Teams already using mypy as a CLI type checker have no urgent reason to switch, and the two coexist: Pylance in the editor for instant feedback, mypy in CI for the authoritative gate.
+For the full trade-off table, see How do mypy, pyright, and ty compare?.

 Key Features

-- Type inference on unannotated code: pyright checks all code by default, including functions without type annotations, using inferred types.
-Five strictness levels (
+- Type inference on unannotated code: pyright checks all code by default, including functions with no annotations, using inferred types.
+Four strictness levels (

-- Type stub integration: works with typeshed and custom stub files for libraries that don’t ship inline type annotations.
+- Type stub integration: works with typeshed and custom stub files, and

 Configuration